-It's early, but today I'll see mountains.
+It's way too early, but today I'll see mountains.
 I even woke up before my alarm, which was set for 2:15.

 The drive was long.
 Longer than expected.
 The last 20 miles or so were on a one-lane, paved road, with some steep up-and-downs.
 It was a rough paved road, with only makeshift turnouts.
 Occassionally the road would be blasted into a cliff face.
 You hope another vehicle doesn't come during those stretches.
 Unfortunately other vehicles do come.
 A larger water truck, and a garbage truck both made made for some interesting passing.
 My small subaru tucked into a cliff as far as it will go, a large truck passing a few inches away.

 I eventually came across Sue (trail name "Orange").
 She was walking up the road with a backpack on, which was good.
 I have a lot of hitching karma still to pay back after our Pacific Crest Trail adventure.
 I gave her a ride for a few miles so she could continue on with her John Muir Trail adventure.
 She was a good spotter, keeping an eye out on the passenger side so I wouldn't hit rocks or trees, and other things during those times when we were trying get by another vehicle coming in the opposite direction.